angsgit/devops_home_lab/README.md

 ## 🔒 Security

-All sensitive credentials and configuration files (e.g., Docker Hub tokens, kubeconfig, Grafana admin passwords) are **not stored in this repository**.
+All sensitive credentials and configuration files (e.g. Docker Hub tokens, kubeconfig, Grafana admin passwords) are **not stored in this repository**.
 They are securely managed using **Jenkins Credentials**, **Kubernetes Secrets**, or **local environment variables**.

 This project follows **DevSecOps best practices**, ensuring: